-- Youth workers, youth leaders, teachers or occasional trainers, involved with intercultural dialogue and/or human rights education (on a regular or occasional basis); - Interested in the broader framework of Euro-Mediterranean cooperation; - Motivated to learn and further develop their competences in human rights education and/or intercultural dialogue; - Committed to follow-up the training course with multiplying activities (youth projects, training activities, etc.); - Supported by an institution or organisation in the framework of which they will develop their follow-up activities; - Able to work in English or French and to attend the full duration of the course.
+- Youth workers, youth leaders, teachers or occasional trainers, involved with intercultural dialogue and/or human rights education (on a regular or occasional basis); or show experience or innovative techniques in the field of settlement of conflicts through cultural means. - Interested in the broader framework of Euro-Mediterranean cooperation;

+- Motivated to learn and further develop their competences in human rights education and/or intercultural dialogue; - Committed to follow-up the training course with multiplying activities (youth projects, training activities, etc.); - Supported by an institution or organisation in the framework of which they will develop their follow-up activities; - Committed to diffuse the results of the training among their own networks, in particular among their national networks and the heads of these networks in the case of participants belonging to the Anna Lindh network. - Able to work in English or French and to attend the full duration of the course.